 To ensure oil and/or fuel are not deposited on the public highway sumpguards and tankguards may be fitted.
 It is permitted to fit a guard or guards to the silencing system that must retain at least the same number of silencer boxes and expansion chambers as catalogued for the car.
 19.9.4.
 Transmission.
 The gearbox shall be that as fitted to the model of vehicle.
-Any changes to the gearbox or final drive ratio are prohibited.
+Changes to the gearbox or final drive ratio other than those permitted by 19.3.1 are prohibited.